 Capital One Platinum Credit Card vs. Capital One Quicksilver Cash Rewards Card highlights

-Although the Quicksilver comes out on top in many ways, it’s important to bear in mind that the main benefit offered by the Capital One Platinum is the opportunity to improve your credit profile and access a higher credit line.
+Although the Quicksilver comes out on top in many ways, it’s important to bear in mind that the main benefit offered by the Capital One Platinum is the opportunity to improve your credit profile and access a higher credit line with responsible use.

 Sign-up bonus winner: Quicksilver